davidalejandromiranda/cronoimpedance/README.md

 # cronoimpedance

-This project shows how to process electrical impedance data in time to predict time-dependent phenomena.
-The Jupyter Notebook entitled *paper1_Saureus_Ecoli.ipynb* lets you visualizate the experimental data for evaluate the time evolution of electrical impedance spectra of *Staphylococcus aureus* and *Escherichia coli* bacteria.
+This project demonstrates the processing of electrical impedance data over time to predict time-dependent phenomena.
+The Jupyter Notebook titled *paper1_Saureus_Ecoli.ipynb* allows you to visualize the experimental data and evaluate the time evolution of electrical impedance spectra for *Staphylococcus aureus* and *Escherichia coli bacteria*.

 ## How to cite this work?